raghebbenhamouda/CloudCertNotes/README.md

     - Chaos
         - Netflix Chaos Monkeys to test fault tolerance in production environments

+## DMS – Database Migration Service

+- Our source database may be on-premise
+- We run an EC2 instance that has the **DMS software**, and it will pull the data from the source database and continuously put it in the target database
+- The source database remains available during the migration
+- Supports:
+    - **Homogeneous migrations**: ex Oracle to Oracle
+    - **Heterogeneous migrations**: ex Microsoft SQL Server to Aurora
+- **AWS Schema Conversion Tool (SCT)**
+    - Convert your Database’s Schema from one engine to another
+    - You do not need to use SCT if you are migrating the same DB engine

 ## On-Premise Strategies

 - You can use Amazon Linux 2 AMIs on on-premise VMs by downloading the AMI's .iso